nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Pros: Easy to implement and CLI-optimized.
   * Cons: May be complicated in the future as there will be too many prefixes along with the `addmcq` command.

-### Open Flashcard
+### Open flashcard

 #### Implementation

-The Open flashcard feature will allow the user to open a flashcard specified by the given index and display it in the GUI.
+The Open flashcard mechanism will allow the user to open a flashcard specified by the given index and display it in the GUI.
 The `OpenCommandParser#parse` takes in a single `String` argument called `index`.
 It then parses the argument and creates an `Index` object to be passed on to the `OpenCommand` class instance.
 If no argument is given, then a `CommandException` will be thrown.